Frédéric Chopin: Education

-From 1824 until 1828 Chopin spent his vacations away from Warsaw, at a number of locations.
+From 1824 until 1828, Chopin spent his vacations away from Warsaw, at a number of locations.
 In 1824 and 1825, at Szafarnia, he was a guest of Dominik Dziewanowski, the father of a schoolmate.
 Here, for the first time, he encountered Polish rural folk music.
 His letters home from Szafarnia (to which he gave the title "The Szafarnia Courier"), written in a very modern and lively Polish, amused his family with their spoofing of the Warsaw newspapers and demonstrated the youngster's literary gift.

-In 1827, soon after the death of Chopin's youngest sister Emilia, the family moved from the Warsaw University building, adjacent to the Kazimierz Palace, to lodgings just across the street from the university, in the south annex of the Krasiński Palace on Krakowskie Przedmieście, where Chopin lived until he left Warsaw in 1830.
+In 1827, soon after the death of Chopin's youngest sister Emilia, the family moved from the Warsaw University building, adjacent to the Kazimierz Palace, to lodgings just across the street from the university, in the south annex of the Krasiński Palace (aka "Czapski Palace") on Krakowskie Przedmieście, where Chopin lived until he left Warsaw in 1830.
 Here his parents continued running their boarding house for male students.
 Four boarders at his parents' apartments became Chopin's intimates: Tytus Woyciechowski, Jan Nepomucen Białobłocki, Jan Matuszyński, and Julian Fontana.
 The latter two would become part of his Paris milieu.

 Chopin was friendly with members of Warsaw's young artistic and intellectual world, including Fontana, Józef Bohdan Zaleski, and Stefan Witwicki.
 Chopin's final Conservatory report (July 1829) read: "Chopin F., third-year student, exceptional talent, musical genius."
-In 1829 the artist Ambroży Mieroszewski executed a set of portraits of Chopin family members, including the first known portrait of the composer.
+In 1829, Ambroży Mieroszewski executed a set of portraits of Chopin family members, including the first known portrait of the composer.

-Letters from Chopin to Woyciechowski in the period 1829–30 (when Chopin was about twenty) contain apparent homoerotic references to dreams and to offered embraces.
+Letters from Chopin to Woyciechowski in the period 1829–30 (when Chopin was about twenty) contain apparent homoerotic references to dreams and to offered kisses.